 Click Create Layer.

-Install the application, making any necessary modifications to block automatic updates or other user prompts.
+Install the application as you normally would do for a local install.
+Also make any necessary modifications to block automatic updates or other user prompts.
 The Internet is a good place to start for looking up such modifications.

 Once the application install is complete run Shutdown For Finalize.
 If an NGEN operation or reboot is required you will be notified to complete such tasks before the machine can be finalized.